-How to Build a Pergola on Concrete
+How to Build a DIY Pergola on Concrete

 This post may contain affiliate links, please review my disclosure policy.

+For those of you that want numbers before you even start diving into this, we spent $400 building this.
+And in my opinion, for what our pergola has done for our backyard, this was absolutely $400 well spent!
 I am aware that since the writing of this post, lumber prices have gone up.
 I cannot give an accurate estimate for what this will cost now, but I can say that we created this plan to be as budget-friendly as possible.

 diy pergola